vmegan/100-days-of-code/log.md

 **Thoughts:**  Styled the work screenshots a little and changed the data titles and alt attributes.

 **Link to work:**  Local File - Will Upload when finished.

+### Day 8: January 11, 2017

+**Today's Progress**: Added content and changed styling

+**Thoughts:**  Added a personal logo and changed the layout around.
+Having a bit of trouble styling the page.
+Usually don't have this much trouble, so looked for some inspiration.
+Still needs a lot of work, but I am happy enough with the progress

+**Link to work:**  Local File - Will Upload when finished.